Tyson Foods, Inc. Forecasted to Earn Q2 2022 Earnings of $1.20 Per Share (NYSE:TSN)

-Tyson Foods, Inc. (NYSE:TSN) – Equities research analysts at Piper Sandler cut their Q2 2022 earnings estimates for Tyson Foods in a note issued to investors on Monday, November 15th.
-Piper Sandler analyst M. Lavery now anticipates that the company will post earnings of $1.20 per share for the quarter, down from their prior forecast of $1.44.
-Piper Sandler has a “Neutral” rating and a $86.00 price target on the stock.
+Tyson Foods, Inc. (NYSE:TSN) – Equities researchers at Piper Sandler reduced their Q2 2022 earnings estimates for Tyson Foods in a research report issued on Monday, November 15th.
+Piper Sandler analyst M. Lavery now expects that the company will post earnings per share of $1.20 for the quarter, down from their prior estimate of $1.44.
+Piper Sandler currently has a “Neutral” rating and a $86.00 price objective on the stock.
 Piper Sandler also issued estimates for Tyson Foods’ Q3 2022 earnings at $2.17 EPS, Q1 2023 earnings at $2.03 EPS, Q2 2023 earnings at $1.45 EPS, Q3 2023 earnings at $2.07 EPS and Q4 2023 earnings at $2.00 EPS.

-Tyson Foods (NYSE:TSN) last issued its quarterly earnings data on Monday, November 15th.
-The company reported $2.30 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $2.03 by $0.27.
-Tyson Foods had a net margin of 5.22% and a return on equity of 18.28%.
-The company had revenue of $12.81 billion during the quarter, compared to the consensus estimate of $12.69 billion.
-During the same quarter last year, the company earned $1.81 earnings per share.
-Tyson Foods’s revenue for the quarter was up 11.8% on a year-over-year basis.
+Tyson Foods (NYSE:TSN) last posted its earnings results on Monday, November 15th.
+The company reported $2.30 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $2.03 by $0.27.
+Tyson Foods had a return on equity of 18.28% and a net margin of 5.22%.
+The company had revenue of $12.81 billion for the quarter, compared to analysts’ expectations of $12.69 billion.
+During the same period last year, the business posted $1.81 earnings per share.
+The firm’s quarterly revenue was up 11.8% compared to the same quarter last year.

-In related news, Director Noel W. White sold 30,000 shares of the firm’s stock in a transaction on Tuesday, October 26th.
+In other news, Director Noel W. White sold 30,000 shares of Tyson Foods stock in a transaction dated Tuesday, October 26th.
 The stock was sold at an average price of $82.90, for a total transaction of $2,487,000.00.
-The sale was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
-Company insiders own 1.82% of the company’s stock.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through this link.
+1.82% of the stock is owned by insiders.

-A number of institutional investors and hedge funds have recently made changes to their positions in the stock.
-Vanguard Group Inc. lifted its stake in Tyson Foods by 3.1% in the second quarter.
-Vanguard Group Inc. now owns 34,511,118 shares of the company’s stock valued at $2,545,539,000 after buying an additional 1,034,894 shares during the last quarter.
-State Street Corp lifted its stake in Tyson Foods by 3.5% in the second quarter.
-State Street Corp now owns 13,479,839 shares of the company’s stock valued at $994,273,000 after buying an additional 453,465 shares during the last quarter.
-Geode Capital Management LLC lifted its stake in Tyson Foods by 0.5% in the third quarter.
-Geode Capital Management LLC now owns 5,891,757 shares of the company’s stock valued at $464,196,000 after buying an additional 29,439 shares during the last quarter.
-Victory Capital Management Inc. lifted its stake in Tyson Foods by 6.8% in the second quarter.
-Victory Capital Management Inc. now owns 5,692,719 shares of the company’s stock valued at $419,895,000 after buying an additional 364,213 shares during the last quarter.
-Finally, Northern Trust Corp lifted its stake in Tyson Foods by 2.4% in the second quarter.
-Northern Trust Corp now owns 4,792,365 shares of the company’s stock valued at $353,484,000 after buying an additional 113,521 shares during the last quarter.
+A number of institutional investors and hedge funds have recently bought and sold shares of TSN.
+Verity & Verity LLC lifted its holdings in shares of Tyson Foods by 11.2% during the first quarter.
+Verity & Verity LLC now owns 135,488 shares of the company’s stock worth $9,858,000 after buying an additional 13,637 shares during the last quarter.
+First Trust Advisors LP lifted its holdings in shares of Tyson Foods by 8.0% during the second quarter.
+First Trust Advisors LP now owns 464,993 shares of the company’s stock worth $34,298,000 after buying an additional 34,460 shares during the last quarter.
+Holocene Advisors LP lifted its holdings in shares of Tyson Foods by 30.3% during the first quarter.
+Holocene Advisors LP now owns 52,414 shares of the company’s stock worth $3,894,000 after buying an additional 12,182 shares during the last quarter.
+Swiss National Bank lifted its holdings in shares of Tyson Foods by 6.4% during the second quarter.
+Swiss National Bank now owns 1,203,599 shares of the company’s stock worth $88,777,000 after buying an additional 72,792 shares during the last quarter.
+Finally, Goldman Sachs Group Inc. lifted its holdings in shares of Tyson Foods by 7.4% during the second quarter.
+Goldman Sachs Group Inc. now owns 863,869 shares of the company’s stock worth $63,719,000 after buying an additional 59,739 shares during the last quarter.
 Hedge funds and other institutional investors own 65.36% of the company’s stock.

 Tyson Foods Company Profile